Juhannuspukki/rtl/content/ed-visa/_index.md

 qa:
     - question: How much does the ED Visa cost?
       answer: |-
-        The total cost for our ED Visa package including the processing fee for Ministry of Education and 3 courses is 24 500 baht.
-The tuition must be paid beforehand, as otherwise the Ministry will not accept the application.
+        The total cost for our ED Visa package including the processing fee for Ministry of Education and three courses is 24 500 baht.
+The tuition must be paid beforehand, as the Ministry of Education requires proof of payment before processing the application.

         Please note that this price does not include the fees by the Immigration Bureau.
     - question: How much will the Immigration Bureu charge me?